 - Backup to the cloud, although it can be considered to be in the category of backups to remote sites (if it is considered that the computers to be supported are not in the same network (VPC) in the cloud), it is mentioned separately since there needs to be a complete structure to manage this platform, offering levels of operation and schemes that can be adapted by users, and affect the times of execution and protection of the information.

 - Interconnection and intercommunication mechanisms between the servers and / or computers with the information and those where the backups are stored, which offer high speeds for the transfer of data to the backup devices, such as tape libraries.
-Efficient and fast backup solutions make use of these as far as hardware and regulations allow, such as SAN and NAS networks, fiber networks, NDMP (Network Data Management Protocol), and so on.
+Efficient and fast backup software makes use of these as far as hardware and regulations allow, such as SAN and NAS networks, fiber networks, NDMP (Network Data Management Protocol), and so on.

 In short, effective and fast backup software, in addition to allowing the execution of backups at high speeds, must also adapt in an agile way to changes in requirements and needs, such as: objects to back up, adjustments in planning, manual execution backups and restores, configuration of new jobs, changes and resizing of backup hardware, among others.